snurk/quast/README.md

 * Number of large contigs (i.e., longer than 500 bp) and total length of them.
 * Length of the largest contig.
 * N50 (length of a contig, such that all the contigs ofat least the same length together cover at least 50% of the assembly).
-* Number of predicted genes, discovered either by GeneMark.hmm (for prokaryotes), GlimmerHMM (for eukaryotes) or MetaGeneMark (for metagenomes).
+* Number of predicted genes, discovered either by GeneMark.hmm (for prokaryotes), GeneMark-ES (for eukaryotes) or MetaGeneMark (for metagenomes).
 * Percent of conserved orthologs, found by BUSCO.

 **When a reference is given:**